developerstephanieb/markdown/README.md

 ## Using HTML

-You can use raw HTML for features Markdown doesn't support, like comments and collapsible sections.
+Use raw HTML for features Markdown doesn't support, like comments and collapsible sections.

 ```html
 <!-- This is a comment -->